-The following table summarizes the equity awards of our named executive officers that were outstanding as of December 31, 2016.
-The market value of unvested stock awards was determined based on the closing market price for our Common Stock of \$53.03 per share on December 31, 2016.
+The following table summarizes the equity awards of our named executive officers outstanding as of December 31, 2017.
+We determined the market value of unvested stock awards based on the closing market price for our Common Stock of \$49.54 per share on December 31, 2017.